ReconfigureIO/UX/docs/source/tutorial-1/example.rst

 What's next
 ^^^^^^^^^^^^^^^^
 So, we've deployed some code to an FPGA, stepped through our workflow and code and looked at introducing some concurrency into programs.
-Move on to :ref:`tutorial 2 <addition>` where we'll guide you through completing some code for a simple program.
+Move on to :ref:`our second tutorial <addition>` where we'll guide you through completing some code for a simple program.

 .. |blog post| raw:: html